 Wearing a bike helmet is the lowest possible hanging fruit to save lives on motorcycles and bicycles.
 We are making tons of progress, we just need that progress to continue.

-Key Motorcycle Accident Statistics
+Key Motorcycle Accident Statistics and Laws

 - The NHTSA estimated that helmets saved 1,872 motorcyclists’ lives.
 It also estimated that 749 additional motorcyclists would have survived if all motorcyclists wore helmets.